tatut/paintbots/logo.md

 # Some interesting toy logo programs

+Some are adaptions from the excellent gallery at http://www.mathcats.com/gallery/15wordcontest.html

 ## Tree branches

 This returns to the same position and draws randomly sprawling branches upwards.